Navy Sea Service Ribbon

 The Sea Service Deployment Ribbon was established on May 22, 1980, by Secretary of the Navy Edward Hidalgo and announced in SECNAVINST 1650.35 of January 26, 1981.

-The eligibility commencement date for the Sea Service Deployment Ribbon is August 15, 1974.
+The ribbon issue (when available) and documentation eligibility commencement date for the Sea Service Deployment Ribbon is August 15, 1974.

 Awarded to members of the Navy and Marine Corps assigned to U.S. homeported ships, deploying units, or Fleet Marine Force commands for 12 months accumulated sea duty, or for duty with the Fleet Marine Force which includes at least one deployment of 90 consecutive days.